 'Where a variety has lower yield than the control varieties on the list it may still be listed for a specific use.
-In the 2023 RL there are four such varieties, one for use where the aggressive APYR strain of rhizomania occurs, two are ALS herbicide tolerant varieties and one has partial tolerance to Beet Mild Yellowing Virus.
+In the 2024 RL these are varieties that are ALS tolerant or have partial tolerance to Beet Mild Yellowing Virus.

-Dates of release of data and years when trials carried out can be confusing – the table below gives examples of data collection from 2019 to 2023.
-Click on the RL List below to see the relevant data table.
+Dates of release of data and years when trials carried out can be confusing – the table below gives examples of data collection for the 2024 RL.
+Click on the Official 2024 RL List below to see the relevant data table.